 Maskne tips you need to follow during lockdown and beyond

-Over the last year, we’ve all had to get used to living with the Covid-19 pandemic on a daily basis, and social distancing measures such as mask wearing have become normal parts of our everyday lives.
+Over the last year we’ve all had to get used to living with the Covid-19 pandemic on a daily basis.
+With restrictions back in place, measures such as mask wearing have yet again become normal parts of our everyday lives.

 However, as well as helping to keep us safe from the spread of the virus, there is an unfortunate side effect from wearing face masks regularly – maskne.